-- Resident Transfer Credit:
+Resident Transfer Credit

-When a student transfers

-from one curriculum to

-another within the college, all

-courses applicable to the new

-program for which the student

-has earned credit will transfer

-as resident credit depending

-upon the curriculum guidelines

-and academic policies in effect

-at the time of transfer.
-Some

-courses may be ineligible

-for transfer based on time

-limitations set by specific

-curriculum programs.
+When a student transfers from one curriculum to another within the college, all courses applicable to the new program for which the student has earned credit will transfer as resident credit depending upon the curriculum guidelines and academic policies in effect at the time of transfer.
+Some courses may be ineligible for transfer based on time limitations set by specific curriculum programs.

-- Transfer Credit from Another Institution: CCCC accepts transfer Institution credit from regionally accredited institutions under the following rules:
+Transfer Credit from Another Institution

+CCCC accepts transfer credit from regionally accredited institutions under the following rules:

-- Higher education institutions (colleges) transfer credits may be accepted only from regionally accredited institutions.
-The credit must have been earned while the institution was regionally accredited. - A course grade of "C" or better is required for all transfer credit. - Students must request official transcripts to be sent to the Registrar's Office for evaluation. - When deemed necessary, a student must provide course descriptions and/ or course syllabi if they are needed to determine credit eligibility. - Some courses may be ineligible for transfer credit based on time limitations as set by specific curriculum programs. - Credit will be granted on a course-by-course basis for courses closely paralleling those offered at the college and must meet the credit hours of the CCCC course for which transfer credit is granted.
+- Higher education institutions (colleges) transfer credits may be accepted only from regionally accredited institutions. - A course grade of "C" or better is required for all transfer credit. - Students must request official transcripts to be sent to the Registrar's Office for evaluation. - When deemed necessary students must provide course descriptions and/or course syllabi if they are needed to determine credit eligibility. - Some courses may be ineligible for transfer credit based on time limitations as set by specific curriculum programs. - Credit will be granted on a course-by course basis for courses closely paralleling those offered at the college and must meet the credit hours of the CCCC course for which transfer credit is granted.
 Transferred credit will not be calculated in the grade point average.

-- Advanced Placement (AP), CLEP.
-DANTES: Students may request credit for subjects tested under advanced placement exams, such as AP, CLEP, and DANTES.
+Advanced Placement (AP), CLEP, DANTES

+Students may request credit for subjects tested under advanced placement exams such as AP, CLEP, and DANTES.
 Subjects must be applicable to the student's current curriculum program requirements and test scores must meet American Council on Education (ACE) recommendations.
 Such credit must be supported by official test score reports.
-The following rules apply: - Students must request that official score reports be sent to the CCC Registrar's Office for evaluation. - Credit will be granted only for scores earned within the last 10 years unless approved by the chief academic officer. - Credit will be granted on a course-by-course basis for courses closely paralleling those offered at the college and must meet the credit hours of the CCCC course for which transfer credit is granted. - An exam score of 3 or better is required to receive credit for an AP course.
+The following rules apply:

+- Students must request that official score reports to be sent to the CCCC Registrar's Office for evaluation. - Credit will be granted only for scores earned within the last ten (10) years unless approved by the Chief Academic Officer.

-- Recommended ACE cut-off scores will be used for CLEP and DANTES. - Advanced Placement credit will not be calculated into the GPA. - Credit by Examination:
+- Credit will be granted on a course-by-course basis for courses closely paralleling those offered at the college and must meet the credit hours of the CCCC course for which transfer credit is granted. - Such credit will not be calculated in the grade point average. - An exam score of 3 or better is required to receive credit for an AP course. - Recommended ACE cut-off scores will be used for CLEP and DANTES. - Advanced Placement Credit will not be calculated into the GPA

+Credit by Examination